Spanish investors in Gecina file for bankruptcy

 ($1 = 0.7731 euros)

-Additional reporting by Sonya Dowsett and Tomas Gonzalez in Madrid, Christian Plumb and Alexandre Boksenbaum-Granier in Paris and Matt Scuffham in London; Writing by Tracy Rucinski; Editing by Will Waterman
+Additional reporting by Sonya Dowsett and Tomas Gonzalez in Madrid and Christian Plumb and Alexandre Boksenbaum-Granier in Paris; Writing by Tracy Rucinski; Editing by Will Waterman